Rishiofficial432-432/lexus/mvp.md

-# Lexus: MVP Definition & Project Pitch
+# LEXUS: MVP Definition & Project Pitch

-This document provides a comprehensive, top-to-bottom explanation of the Lexus application.
+This document provides a comprehensive, top-to-bottom explanation of the LEXUS application.
 It covers the core philosophy, a full breakdown of its features, a compelling pitch, and a clear definition of the Minimum Viable Product (MVP).

 ---